-Ricotta Gnocchi vs. Potato Gnocchi
+Ricotta vs. Potato Gnocchi

-What is "Al Limone" Sauce?
+What is "al Limone" Sauce?

-You may not be surprised to hear that the quality of your ricotta plays an essential role in the success of this recipe.
+Ricotta: You may not be surprised to hear that the quality of your ricotta plays an essential role in the success of this recipe.
 Here are some of my tips on purchasing ricotta:

 - Look for whole milk ricotta cheese products with minimal ingredients (ricotta, vinegar, salt), such as Calabro brand.